Second-Last/math1060-fvt/slides.md

 # Demo 3: Rotation

-A rotation of the object usually causes a circular shift on its representation, whihc is easily determined during the matching process (Abbasi, et. al).
+A rotation of the object usually causes a circular shift on its representation, which is easily determined during the matching process (Abbasi, et. al).

 ::left::